ShizukaDonaghue/happy-beans/TESTING.md

   <img src="docs/images/testing/us-form-validation-2.png" width=800>
   <img src="docs/images/testing/us-form-validation-4.png" width=800>

-    Error messages are also raised for empty strings to prevent the form from being submitted with empty fields.
+    Error messages are also raised for empty strings to alert users as the form cannot be submitted with empty fields.

     <img src="docs/images/testing/us-form-validation-3.png" width=800>
     <img src="docs/images/testing/us-form-validation-4.png" width=800>

-### **EPIC: Recipe Comment**
+### **EPIC: Recipe Comments**
 * **_As a Site User, I can comment on a recipe so that I can share my feedback and be involved in the conversation._**

   For logged-in users, a Comment Form is available beneath each recipe.
 Users can post their comments from here to leave feedback on the recipe or ask questions, or just communicate with others in the community.